How to Choose a Wedding Flower Colour Palette That Feels Like You

 Bring inspiration, but not too much

-Inspiration images are incredibly helpful when planning your wedding flowers, but too many can make the direction feel unclear.
+Inspiration images are incredibly helpful, but too many can make the direction feel unclear.

 Trust your florist’s interpretation